Frequently Asked Questions

 Seasonal clothing - wear layers to your comfort level (including jackets, gloves, and ear-covers in colder months.)
 Winter morning temperatures can begin in the low 20’s and move into the 40’s by the end of the hike.
 Summer months may begin in the 70’s and end in the 100’s.

-Water - each guest is required to carry enough water for the duration of the hike preferably in a lightweight pack as we promote hands free hiking (drawstring packs are provided by the spa).
+Water - each guest is required to carry enough water for the duration of the hike preferably in a lightweight pack as we promote hands free hiking (drawstring packs are provided by the resort).
 A hydration pack, such as a CamelBak® is not required, but convenient, particularly for longer adventures.
 Guests must carry 2 water bottles during the warmer months.

 Snacks, camera and sun protection (sunglasses, sunscreen and/or hats) are strongly encouraged during summer months.

 Can I hike or bike in Snow Canyon State Park on my own?

 Yes.
 Hike into the park and spend the day on their scenic trails or use one of our bikes to enjoy the paved bike path.
-You will pay a fee at the entrance gate.
+You will pay a fee at the entrance gate, which is currently $5.00.

 Are there height and weight restrictions to outdoor activities?